enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 ## Requirements

-*	Windows 10, .NET Framework 4.6.2, IIS Express 10 (.NET Core support is on the roadmap but please [speak up](https://community.enterpriseweblibrary.org/) if you're interested!)
+*	Windows 10, .NET Framework 4.7.2, IIS Express 10 (.NET 5 support is on the roadmap but please [speak up](https://community.enterpriseweblibrary.org/) if you're interested!)
-*	Visual Studio 2017 (recommended)
+*	Visual Studio 2019 (recommended)
-* SQL Server 2016 or later, MySQL 5.7, or Oracle Database 12c (if you want a relational database)
+*	SQL Server 2019 or later, MySQL 5.7, or Oracle Database 12c (if you want a relational database)

 For servers, the only requirement is Windows Server 2016 with IIS enabled.